-In June 2009 the Government of Ontario announced plans to update the rules governing the drug system in Ontario.
-At the time, the Government noted that the most recent reforms of the drug system, implemented in 2006, had resulted in savings of $1 billion, but that the rules defining the circumstances in which manufacturers can pay professional allowances (PAs) to pharmacies and operators of pharmacies had not worked well and that residents of Ontario were continuing to pay too much for generic drugs.
+The Government notes that the most recent reforms of the drug system, implemented in 2006, have resulted in savings of $1 billion, but that the rules defining the circumstances in which manufacturers can pay professional allowances (PAs) to pharmacies and operators of pharmacies have not worked well.

 Limits on Generic Drug Prices

-As of July 1, 2010, generally, the maximum Ontario Drug Benefit (ODB) price for generic drugs will be reduced from 50% to 25% of the brand name product price (except for drug products not in solid dosage form for which the reduction is to 35%).
-For sales in the private market (non-ODB sales covered by private insurance or the consumer), effective July 1, 2010, generally, the maximum price for generic drugs will be the higher of 50% of the brand price (as of date the product was first proposed for interchangeability) or the ODB price.
+Based on the current version of the proposed regulations, which are to come into effect on May 15, 2010, generally, the maximum ODB price for generic drugs is reduced from 50% to 25% of the brand name product price.
+For sales in the private market (non-ODB sales covered by private insurance or the consumer), effective May 15, 2010, the maximum price for generic drugs will generally be the higher of 50% of the brand price (as of the date the product was first proposed for interchangeability) or the ODB price.
 The 50% drops to 35% effective April 1, 2011.
-Effective April 1, 2012, a manufacturer must not sell a generic drug at more than the ODB price, whether the product is dispensed in the public (ODB) or the private market, i.e., 25% of the brand name price.
+Effective April 1, 2012, a manufacturer must not sell a generic drug at more than the ODB price, whether the product is dispensed in the public (ODB) or the private market.

-Effective July 1, 2010, PAs for the private market will be capped at 50% of the total dollar amount of interchangeable products sold in the private market (calculated as the number of units multiplied by the ODB price).
-The cap on PAs on private market sales will be reduced to a maximum of 35% on April 1, 2011.
-On April 1, 2012, PAs on private market sales will be capped at 25%.
-On April 1, 2013, PAs will be eliminated for the private market.
-Provisions of the Budget Measures Act that take effect on April 1, 2013 will eliminate references to PAs in the DIDFA.
+Based on the current proposed regulations, effective May 15, 2010, PAs for non-ODB sales will be capped at 50% of the total dollar amount of interchangeable products sold in the private market (calculated as the number of units multiplied by the ODB price).
+The cap on PAs on non-ODB sales will be reduced to a maximum of 35% on April 1, 2011.
+On April 1, 2012, PAs on non-ODB sales will be capped at 25%.
+Effective May 15, 2010, PAs on ODB sales will be capped at 5%.

-Also effective July 1, 2010, private label generic drugs will not be eligible for listing on the Government's Formulary or for an interchangeability designation.
-Private label products are defined as including a drug product in respect of (a) a manufacturer applying for benefit designation or interchangeability designation does not directly fabricate the product, and (i) is not controlled by the fabricator or (ii) control the fabricator, and (b) either (i) a manufacturer does not have an arms length relationship with a wholesaler or one or more operators of pharmacies or companies that own, operate or franchise pharmacies; or (ii) a product is to be supplied under a marketing arrangement associating the product with such a party or parties.
+Also effective May 15, 2010, private label generic drugs will not be eligible for listing on the Government formulary or for an interchangeability designation.
+As proposed, private label products are defined as including a drug product in respect of (a) a manufacturer applying to benefit designation or interchangeability designation, which manufacturer does not (i) directly fabricate the product, (ii) control a person that directly fabricates the product or (iii) control the person that directly fabricates the product; (b) a manufacturer which does not have an arms length relationship with an operator of a pharmacy; and (c) a product is to be supplied under a marketing arrangement associating the product with an operator of a pharmacy.

 Four categories will replace the current single permitted dispensing fee.
-The new fees are as follows: Category 1 - $8.00 (less than 5 kms. between more than 2 pharmacies), Category 2 - $9.00 (less than 5 kms. between 2 or less pharmacies, or no other pharmacies within 5 to 10 kms), Category 3 - $11.00 (no other pharmacies for 10 to 25 kms), Category 4 - $12.00 (no other pharmacies for more than 25 kms).
+The new fees are as follows: Category 1 - $8.00, Category 2 - $9.00, Category 3 - $10.00, Category 4 - $11.00.
 Provision is made for annual increases starting in April 1, 2011 and continuing until April 1, 2014.
+Categories will be set based on criteria that include the Rural Index of Ontario, the number of pharmacies in a geographic area served by a pharmacy, the distance between pharmacies, and the volume of claims submitted by a pharmacy.

-In addition to the changes proposed to legislation and regulations, the Government has also announced plans to increase funding for the successful MedsCheck Program by $50 million and to create a new $100 million professional services fund to pay pharmacists for additional services to be determined in discussions between the Government and the pharmacy sector.
+In addition to the changes proposed to legislation and regulations, the Government has also announced plans to compensate pharmacists for additional services and to increase funding for the successful MedsCheck Program.

 For the private market, including sponsors of employer-sponsored supplemental health plans, the proposed reduction in the prices of generic drugs will be welcomed.